xuqi2024/openflexure-microscope/docs/upright_illumination.md

 * Take an [M3x8 cap head screws](parts/mechanical.yml#CapScrew_M3x8mm_SS){qty:1, cat:mech} and screw it into the nut, only screw a couple of turns about **5mm of thread should still be visible at this stage**

-## Mount the condenser and mount onto the main body {pagestep}
+## Mount the upright condenser onto the main body {pagestep}

-* Take the complete condenser and mount and pass is through the bottom of the main body until the top of the condenser is in line with the stage.
+* Take the complete upright condenser and pass is through the bottom of the main body until the top of the condenser is in line with the stage.
 * Insert the exposed mounting screw into the screw hole in the z-actuator of the main body.
 * Insert the [2.5mm Allen key]{qty:1, cat:tool} through the teardrop shaped hole on the front of the microscope.
 Until it engages with the mounting screw.
-* Slide the condenser and mount up the keyhole until the top of the condenser is 2-4mm below the top of the stage while keeping the Allen key engaged with the screw.
+* Slide the upright condenser up the keyhole until the top of the condenser is 2-4mm below the top of the stage while keeping the Allen key engaged with the screw.
 * Tighten the screw with the Allen key to lock the optics in place.